manusbhat/manusbhat-src/esoteric/esoteric-back/text/tags/Tutorials/Git Tutorial.md

 # Part 0: Accounts

 Even though Git is a stand-alone utility that works as version control system, to publish projects and/or have multiple people work on them, we need a web server to help us out.
-We'll be using GitHub, but tons other exists.
+We'll be using GitHub, but tons other exist.

 First, create an account on GitHub.
 I recommend using your personal email address as your primary (but you can add your student email as a secondary address to get a whole load of benefits).
 Then, navigate to `User Icon > Settings > Emails` and enable the 'Block command line pushes that expose my email' option.
 This will prevent your email from being exposed in commits.
 Keep a note of the private email GitHub created for you (e.g. `43832426+enigmurl@users.noreply.github.com`).
 Finally, scroll to `Developer Settings` and create a new personal access token.
 For now, just enable all options, but keep in mind you'll want to use a more limited set in the future.
 Keep a note of the token it gives you, as we'll need it later.